rockettheme/docs/Docs/wordpress/themes/gemini/INDEX.md

 ---
 title: Gemini
-description: Your Guide to Using the Gemini Template for WordPress
+description: Your Guide to Using the Gemini Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/!gemini:Gemini
+breadcrumb: /wordpress:WordPress/!themes:Themes/!gemini:Gemini

 ---